 I am a seminary professor and an academic dean at a theological institution.
 I am passionate about training and equipping men and women for Great Commission work.
 However, I am well aware that the Bible does not require academic credentials as necessary for service in church leadership or missionary work.
 One must be careful not to require that men and women possess a certain academic degree to serve Christ’s church and his mission.

 With that disclaimer, I now want to share three reasons why I do believe biblical training (formal or informal) is vital for those who desire to be missionaries.
-It’s not uncommon for me to speak with a high school or college student who is eager to get to the mission field as fast as they can!
+I commonly speak to high school and college students who are eager to get into the mission field!
 In one sense, I love the urgency and the passion.
-And yet, Proverbs tells us, “Even zeal is not good without knowledge, and the one who acts hastily sins (Proverbs 19:2).”
+Proverbs tells us, “Even zeal is not good without knowledge, and the one who acts hastily sins (Proverbs 19:2)”.
 Therefore, here are three reasons why I believe missionaries need biblical training.

 1. The Precedent from the Bible and History

 There is biblical and historical precedent for formal and informal training prior to missionary service.
 In all matters of theology and practice, the Bible is our supreme guide.
 In the New Testament, there is a pattern of biblical and theological training and preparation for the purpose of ministry.
 Now, to be clear, we do not find in the New Testament an formalized structure or organization to carry out theological training.
 In other words, seminaries as we know them today did not exist in the context of the early church.
 Of course, we also do not find clear examples of church buildings, legal incorporation, youth groups, Christian publishing, or Christian camps.
 Nevertheless, there is a clear pattern of theological instruction that takes place among disciples and leaders throughout the New Testament.